AlexandrErohin/home-assistant-tplink-router/README.md

 3. Scan interval
 4. Scan retries (1–10; default 3) — how many times a failed data poll is retried
 5. Scan backoff (0.1–30s; default 1.0) — delay between retries, grows with each attempt
+6. Scan pause (0–1440 minutes; default 20) — how long "Router data fetching" stays off before auto re-enable (`0` = never auto re-enable)
+7. Offline timeout (0–86400 seconds; default 0) — grace period before a missing device tracker goes offline
-6. Verify https
+8. Verify https
-7. Include support for VPN server/client (enable/disable VPN status polling and related VPN entities)
+9. Include support for VPN server/client (enable/disable VPN status polling and related VPN entities)
-8. Include device trackers (disable for non-AP routers to avoid duplicate entries)
+10. Include device trackers (disable for non-AP routers to avoid duplicate entries)

 Transient poll failures (timeouts, dropped connections, session expiry) are retried automatically.
 Authorization failures (wrong password / HTTP 401) are not retried.
 A failing SMS mailbox fetch does not fail the whole update.
+An unreachable router during setup fails only that config entry (`Failed to set up`) and does not block other TP-Link Router entries.

 To do that: